psibi/setup-amber/README.md

 - uses: psibi/setup-amber@v1
 ```

-If you want a specific version of ~amber~, you can specify this by
+If you want a specific version of amber, you can specify this by
-passing the ~amber-version~ input:
+passing the amber-version input:

 ``` yaml
 - uses: psibi/setup-amber@v1